shrekdad/shrekdad.github.io/README.md

 ---

-By using Shrekdad, you acknowledge that you have read and understood this Privacy Policy.
+By using this app, you acknowledge that you have read and understood this Privacy Policy.